kids encyclopedia robot

 Early life

 Duffy was born on October 3, 1971, in Hayward, Wisconsin, the tenth of 11 children of Carol Ann (née Yackel) and Thomas Walter Duffy.
-Duffy has a marketing degree from St. Mary's University, and a J.D. degree from William Mitchell College of Law.
+He has a marketing degree from St. Mary's University, and a J.D. degree from William Mitchell College of Law.

-Duffy started log rolling at age five and speed climbing (sprinting up 60 and 90 foot poles) at 13.
+Duffy started log rolling at age five and speed climbing (sprinting up 60- and 90-foot poles) at 13.
 He holds two speed-climbing titles.

 Television career